 These developments brought the states’ armies more directly under the princes’ own control.
 To command these armies, the princes looked to capable officers of proven experience and ability.
 They found these men increasingly from the new gentry class, rather than the old aristocracy.

 The more powerful states were able to field huge armies numbering tens of thousands of men.
-These consisted mostly of infantry troops, but they also had cavalry arms as well, increasingly (under the influence of nomadic forces from the steppes) made up of horsemen rather than chariots.
 The crossbow came into widespread use at this time in Chinese armies, giving the infantry arm an added advantage.

-Northern and western states bordering at most danger from raids by steppe nomads began to build long walls made of beaten earth to keep these raids out.
-After the unification of China under the Qin, the new imperial regime merged these walls into a single system of defence.
+States on the northern and western borders of China, at most danger from raids by steppe nomads, began to build long walls made of beaten earth to keep these raids out.
+After the unification of China under the Qin dynasty, the new imperial regime merged these walls into a single system of defense.
 This was the earliest manifestation of the Great Wall.